“Getting to make a living out of your own creativity… You can’t really ask for much more than that.”

 Playing for others

-That kind of generosity of spirit is something every member of The Hip regularly practises.
+That kind of generosity of spirit is something every member of The Hip regularly practices.
 For starters, there’s the Hen House—the bank of prime seats at every concert they play.
 That section is reserved for ticket holders who bring in the most contributions to Food Banks Canada.
 “We set up big bins and people bring food,” says Rob.
 “People who come with (a lot) of food get their tickets upgraded.”

-Then, there’s the rotating donation policy, whereby one band member per show donates 10% of his profits to a charity of his choice.
+Then there’s the rotating donation policy, whereby one band member per show donates 10% of his profits to a charity of his choice.
 Rob’s focus of late has been on music programs in Kingston elementary schools; his share of the proceeds goes toward buying new instruments for the students.
 The band members also make a point of donating to the Joe Chithalen Memorial Musical Instrument Lending Library (Joe’s M.I.L.L.), established in honour of the late Kingston bass player Joe Chithalen.

 But The Hip’s generosity dates back to the band’s earliest days.
 Since the late 1980s, every show they’ve played in their hometown has been held as a benefit, with all of the proceeds going back to various Kingston charities.